Building Terminology Translator

 Repurposing– The art of reusing a material or fixture for something else.
 This is a green thing to do and is a goal for limiting landfill usage.

-Ridge vents – Installed on the roof and allow heat to escape from the attic.
+Ridge vents: Installed on the roof, allowing heat to escape from the attic.

-Riser– the vertical part of a stair. between maximum 7 3/4″ they must be within 3/8″ of each other
+Riser– the vertical part of a stair. between a maximum 7 3/4″, they must be within 3/8″ of each other

-Roof decking – Plywood that goes on top of the rafters and under the roof.
+Roof decking – Plywood or OSB that goes on the rafters and under the roof, also called sheeting.

 S